Definition of Cylindrical Contact Homology in dimension three: Introduction

-\begin{rmk} In general, if $v_0$ is not immersed, we can replace $D^N_{v_0}$ by the full linearized $\overline \bdry $-operator $D_{v_0}$, which has isomorphic kernel and cokernel as $D^N_{v_0}$ and has Fredholm index equal to $\op{ind}(v_0)$ as given by Equation~\eqref{eqn: Fredholm index of u}.
-For this reason we sometimes omit the superscript $N$ from the notation. \end{rmk}
+\begin{rmk} \cb In general, if $v_0$ is not immersed, we must replace $D^N_{v_0}$ by the full linearized $\overline \bdry $-operator, which is usually denoted by $D_{v_0}$.
+For immersed $v_0$, $D_{v_0}$ and $D^N_{v_0}$ have isomorphic kernels and cokernels and have Fredholm index equal to $\op{ind}(v_0)$ as given by Equation~\eqref{eqn: Fredholm index of u}. \end{rmk}

 Suppose $\gamma''$ is an $m(\gamma'')$-fold cover of a simple orbit $\gamma''_0$.
 Let $\gamma''_0\times D^2$ be a neighborhood of $\gamma''_0$ and let $(\R/\Z)\times D^2\to \gamma''_0\times D^2$ be its $m(\gamma'')$-fold cover with coordinates $(t,z=x+iy)$ such that $\{z=0\}$ corresponds to $\gamma''$.
 Also let $\R\times (\R/\Z)\times D^2$ be the cylinder over $(\R/\Z)\times D^2$ with coordinates $(s,t,z=x+iy)$.
 We parametrize $\R/\Z$ such that the asymptotic marker of $v_1$ at the negative end corresponds to $t=0$.